Harry Langdon

-Henry "Harry" Philmore Langdon (June 15, 1884 – December 22, 1944) was an American comedian who appeared in vaudeville, silent films (where he had his greatest fame), and talkies.
+Henry Philmore "Harry" Langdon (June 15, 1884 – December 22, 1944) was an American actor and comedian who appeared in vaudeville, silent films (where he had his greatest fame), and talkies.

 Life and career

 Born in Council Bluffs, Iowa, Langdon began working in medicine shows and stock companies while in his teens.
 In 1906, he entered vaudeville with his first wife, Rose Langdon.
 By 1915, he had developed a sketch named "Johnny's New Car", on which he performed variations in the years that followed.
 In 1923, he joined Principal Pictures Corporation, a company headed by producer Sol Lesser.
 He eventually went to The Mack Sennett Studios, where he became a major star.
 At the height of his film career, he was considered one of the four best comics of the silent film era.
 His screen character was that of a wide-eyed, childlike man with an innocent's understanding of the world and the people in it.
 He was a first-class pantomimist.

 Most of Langdon's 1920s work was produced at the famous Mack Sennett studio.
 His screen character was unique and his antics so different from the broad Sennett slapstick that he soon had a following.
 Success led him into feature films, directed by Arthur Ripley and Frank Capra.
-With such directors guiding him, Langdon's work rivaled that of Charlie Chaplin, Harold Lloyd, and Buster Keaton.
+With such directors guiding him, Langdon's work rivaled that of Charlie Chaplin, Buster Keaton, and Harold Lloyd.
 Many consider his best films to be The Strong Man (1926), Tramp, Tramp, Tramp (1926), and Long Pants (1927).
-Langdon acted as producer on these features, which were made for his own company, The Harry Langdon Corporation, and released by First National.
+Langdon acted as producer on these features, which were made for his own company, The Harry Langdon Corporation, and released by First National Pictures.